| ResumeNorman Allan Harris, Ph.D.

 and variable dispersion coefficients with depth and surface turbulence

 due to obstacles and wind factors above the water.
+Atmospheric Diffusion and Turbulence Computational Model (Used by

+Air Force at Vandenberg, NASA at Edwards).
 Developed an atmospheric model to simulate dispersion of effluents in

 the environment for intermediate dispersion distances.
 The model included